 They tell you the first step to living well with Parkinson’s disease is to understand the disease and “work with your doctor.”
 But what if your doctor, or neurologist does not even want to talk about medical marijuana?

 This was especially the case considering New Jersey at the time was not approved for medical marijuana and when it was finally approved, the lengths to apply for a medical marijuana card were challenging to say the least.
-When we brought up the idea of medical marijuana to our father’s neurologist, we were immediately hit with extreme judgement.
-In his defense, our neurologist had spent close to a decade disciplined in clinical based research and hard evidence.
+When we brought up the idea of medical marijuana to our father’s neurologist, we were immediately hit with extreme judgment.
+In his defense, our neurologist had spent close to a decade disciplined in clinical-based research and hard evidence.
 He was correct in saying there was no medical data to even back that medical marijuana could aid in Parkinson’s despite the few studies done and a viral video of 3 million viewers.
 However, we needed to listen to my father who couldn’t stomach the pharma medication.
 So jokingly, I became my father’s drug dealer as we were able to ‘send’ medical marijuana from a dispensary.
 It wasn’t until my father’s family physician saw the state he was in, that he finally signed the release for a medical marijuana card.

 Smoking medical marijuana with both cannabinoids, CBD and THC (only purchased through dispensaries), although effective and provided some relief, was not sustainable in the long run.
 One of the most exasperating symptoms of Parkinson’s is what is known as “brain fog” or what my father references as “foggy brain”.
 The best way to describe this (according to my father) is that he is in a constant fog and spends most of his time trying to break from the prison in his mind and the cloud of confusion as he processes thoughts and tries to get through the day.
 Although smoking medical marijuana provided some relief with tremors and being in a state of calm, he did not like the intoxicating or mind-altering effects (caused by THC) on top of having a foggy brain.
 Not to mention, he had developed a respiratory cough.
 At this point, we didn’t need another physical challenge to layer on.

-Trying to go “only natural’ and opt out of taking Levodopa was a choice (which we do not recommend) and this decision to rely only on plant-based alternatives had taken its toll.
-The symptoms of PD were winning and a desperate call from siblings to have my father come to California where we could speak to a medical professional about the different types of cannabis (whether it be medical marijuana (CBD + THC) or hemp derived CBD (CBD only and less than .3% THC), proper dosing and what to expect, were all very critical.
+Trying to go “only natural’ and opt-out of taking Levodopa was a choice (which we do not recommend) and this decision to rely only on plant-based alternatives had taken its toll.
+The symptoms of PD were winning and a desperate call from siblings to have my father come to California where we could speak to a medical professional about the different types of cannabis (whether it be medical marijuana (CBD + THC) or hemp-derived CBD (CBD only and less than .3% THC), proper dosing and what to expect, were all very critical.
 Cannabis in California is approved for medical and recreational use and there is an openness here to talk to specialists considering more institutions take a genuine interest in researching and clinical trials for CBD and Parkinson’s.
 Side note: It’s not a walk in the park, as the biggest obstacle for CBD clinical trials are the exorbitant costs associated on animal and human models, unlike the money big pharma companies have.

 Despite the massive effort to get on a plane where anxiety and physical pain took over, my father finally arrived.
 I did everything to hold back the tears on his physical appearance.
 Of course, face time prepped us but seeing someone who was now just a shell of a person from the happy and healthy being he once used to be with an infectious smile, was difficult to say the least.